 HFOV may be thought of as the ultimate in high-PEEP low-tidal-volume strategy.
 Because of the extremely small tidal volumes used, HFOV minimizes repetitive opening and closing and possibly reduces VILI, if the lung is sufficiently recruited.
 Because of the extremely high respiratory rates, carbon dioxide can be maintained at satisfactory levels.
 Recruiting (or opening) the atelectatic areas of the lung is critical to maintaining lung volume at the FRC.
 Optimal lung volume is gauged with clinical assessment, monitoring of arterial oxygen saturation, ABG measurements, and lung inflation on chest radiography.

-Historically use of HFOV has been reported to have association with some form of adversity.
-The first ever HFOV trial was in animals by Lunkenheimer in Germany.[66]
-It was designed to for the purpose of ventilation during thoracic surgery and bronchoscopy avoiding lung excursions.
-However, it was not pursued further because it was associated with decreased cardiac output from high mean airway pressures.
-Later on, HFOV became popular among neonatologists and a large multicenter trial was conducted in USA.
-The “HIFI study” showed that HFOV did not offer any advantages over CMV and was associated with increased incidences of air leak and grade 3 and 4 intraventricular hemorrhages.[67]
-A recent large multicenter trial was conducted in five countries among the adult population by the OSCILLATE Trial Investigators showed that the early application of HFOV as compared with low tidal volume high PEEP strategy did not reduce, but might increase mortality.
-In fact, the study was stopped after 548 of planned 1200 patients based on the recommendations of data monitoring committee.[68]
-Another multicenter trial by the OSCAR study group showed no difference in 30 days mortality.[69]
-There was one pediatric multicenter, prospective, randomized control trial which showed improved oxygenation (A-a gradient and OI) but did not show any reduction in 30 days mortality or days on mechanical ventilation.
-Of note this study was cross over study and was not powered to evaluate mortality.[70]
-In a recent study, application of both the HFOV and early HFOV had poor outcomes as compared to the CMV group.[71]
+A large multicenter trial was conducted in five countries among the adult population by the OSCILLATE Trial Investigators.
+It showed that the early application of HFOV as compared with low tidal volume high PEEP strategy did not reduce, but might increase mortality.
+In fact, the study was stopped after 548 of planned 1200 patients based on the recommendations of the data monitoring committee.[68]
+Another multicenter trial by the OSCAR study group showed no difference in 30-day mortality.[69]
+A pediatric multicenter, prospective, randomized controlled trial showed improved oxygenation (A-a gradient and OI) but did not demonstrate any reduction in 30-day mortality or days on mechanical ventilation.
+Of note, this was a crossover study and was not powered to evaluate mortality.[70]
+In a more recent study, application of both the HFOV and early HFOV had poor outcomes as compared to the CMV group.[71]

 As an adjunct to ventilator management, prone positioning has been advanced as a means of improving oxygenation in adults and children with severe ARDS.
 It is thought that turning patients prone helps optimize ventilation/perfusion (V/Q) matching by reducing atelectasis in dependent areas of the lung.

 Use of the neuromuscular blocking agent cisatracurium over the initial 48 hours of treatment for adults with severe ARDS—that is, arterial oxygen tension (PaO2)/FiO2 ratio < 150—appears to increase ventilator-free days, reduce barotrauma, and possibly improve survival without increasing the occurrence of muscle weakness in this patient population.[74]
 Care should be used in extrapolating those results to the pediatric population, given the differences in ARDS mortality rates and the varying causes of ARDS mortality.
-Current recommendations are in favor of neuromuscular blockade (NMB), if sedation alone is inadequate to achieve effective mechanical ventilation.
-There was a strong agreement for this recommendation by the panel of experts.[2]
+Current recommendations are in favor of neuromuscular blockade (NMB), if sedation alone is inadequate to achieve effective yet lung-protective mechanical ventilation.
+There was a 98% agreement for this recommendation by the panel of experts.[3]

 Go to Barotrauma and Mechanical Ventilation for complete information on this topic.